HTTP 404

+In HTTP, the 404 response status code indicates that a web client (i.e. browser) was able to communicate with a server, but the server could not provide the requested resource.
+The server may not have the resource or it may not wish to disclose whether it has the resource.
+The code is often associated with response reason Not Found and is often referred to as page not found or file not found.

-The website hosting server will typically generate a "404 Not Found" web page when a user attempts to follow a broken or dead link; hence the 404 error is one of the most recognizable errors encountered on the World Wide Web.
+Often, the server generates a web page for the condition and the client displays it, and often the content indicates the error code.
+Since the condition is relatively commonly-encountered (i.e. due to broken or dead links), this code one of the most recognizable on the World Wide Web.

 Overview

 When communicating via HTTP, a server is required to respond to a request, such as a web browser request for a web page, with a numeric response code and an optional, mandatory, or disallowed (based upon the status code) message.
 In code 404, the first digit indicates a client error, such as a mistyped Uniform Resource Locator (URL).
 The following two digits indicate the specific error encountered.
 HTTP's use of three-digit codes is similar to the use of such codes in earlier protocols such as FTP and NNTP.
 At the HTTP level, a 404 response code is followed by a human-readable "reason phrase".
 The HTTP specification suggests the phrase "Not Found" and many web servers by default issue an HTML page that includes both the 404 code and the "Not Found" phrase.

 A 404 error is often returned when pages have been moved or deleted.
 In the first case, it is better to employ URL mapping or URL redirection by returning a 301 Moved Permanently response, which can be configured in most server configuration files, or through URL rewriting; in the second case, a 410 Gone should be returned.
 Because these two options require special server configuration, most websites do not make use of them.

 404 errors should not be confused with DNS errors, which appear when the given URL refers to a server name that does not exist.
 A 404 error indicates that the server itself was found, but that the server was not able to retrieve the requested page.